rindeal/libfprint-vfs_proprietary-driver/README.md

 ## Assumptions and options

-The compilation assumes the shared binary library is installed in `/opt/validity-sensor/usr/lib64`.
+The build system assumes the shared binary library is installed in `/opt/validity-sensor/usr/lib64`.
 If that's not the case on your installation you can change the path by defining `libvfsFprintWrapper_dir` Meson variable prior to calling the `subdir(VFS_PROPRIETARY_DIR)` Meson command.

 In order to prevent lockups, the driver will return an error if no fingerprint is scanned within a hardcoded time window.